dneimke/IntegrationServiceSample/README.md

 >   </tr>
 > </table>

-Only 1 mapping is defined for the operation because the initial call to the Product System does not take any parameter arguments.
+Only 1 mapping is defined for the operation shown because the initial call to the Product System does not take any parameter arguments.

 Architecturally, each set of mappings is implemented as a class which helps to make them easier to maintain and test.